emma-sax4/emmasax4.info/_collections/posts/why-i-switched-from-circleci-to-github-actions.md

     - cron: '30 5 * * 1' # On Mondays: 05:30 UTC => 00:30 CDT / 23:30 CST
 ```

 And that's it.
-Now, at the time of me writing this, I've yet to see the cron in action.
-But I have no doubt that it'll trigger at or within a couple minutes after 12:30am tonight (since I'm writing on a Sunday night).

-### Bonus: Setting automatic pull request merges based on a schedule
+The cron takes a couple of minutes longer to begin than it does with CircleCI, but that's close enough for me.

 ## Conclusion